 We partnered with Qstream, an interactive spaced-learning platform with a proven track record in improving performance in the healthcare and sales industries, to develop a set of questions to test concussion reporting knowledge.
 Students at collaborating schools take a CLF-provided and Qstream-developed challenge to test their knowledge on the basics of concussion, how to properly describe concussions, what should happen during in-game concussion evaluations, and what to expect after a concussion is diagnosed.
 Students are given the challenge before and after the Concussion Reporting Workshop to assess the growth in their concussion reporting fluency.

 Check out our partner schools where the Workshop has been taught:

 |Boston University||Syracuse University||Northwestern University|

-If you are interested in bringing the Concussion Reporting Workshop to your school, please email Brandon Boyd at firstname.lastname@example.org with your name and alma mater.
-We will provide all of the slides and curriculum for you to get started.
+If you are interested in bringing the Concussion Reporting Workshop to your school or would like more information, please email Media Project Coordinator Brandon Boyd at firstname.lastname@example.org with your name and school.